SmartMaaS-Services/dev.smartmaas.services/README.md

 # Docker-Services

-Docker-Services is a set of directories which contains docker "service yamls" and "configuration" files of **Profirator** Generic Enablers(GE) necessary to setup an initial smart platform.
+Docker-Services is a set of directories which contains docker "service yamls" and "configuration" files of **FIWARE Foundation** Generic Enablers(GE) necessary to setup an initial smart platform.

 **Docker-Services** consists of two directories viz. "services" and "config"